 OIFA functions under the direction of an eight member Board of Directors.
 The Governor appoints six members who are subject to the advice and consent of the Senate, for overlapping six (6) year terms.
-These six appointees, of which no two can be from the same congressional district and at least five must be from the financial community and have at least 15 years of experience.
-The remaining member of these six can be a recognized business leader.
+Of these six appointees, no two can be from the same congressional district and at least five must be from the financial community and have at least 15 years of experience.
+The remaining member of these six is an at-large recognized business person in the state of Oklahoma.
 The Director of the Oklahoma Department of Commerce is an ex-officio voting member.
-The State Treasurer serves as an ex-officio non-voting member.
+The State Treasurer serves as an ex-officio nonvoting member.
 Only the Board of Directors has the authority to approve or deny a loan application.
-(See attached Board of Directors List)
+(See attached Board of Directors Roster)

 A Loan Committee exists to reviews loan applications, supporting materials and management's recommendation to ensure that the loan meets standard lending policy prior to consideration by the full Board for approval or denial.
-The Loan Committee is made up of two members from the Board of Directors and staff of the OIFA.
+The Loan Committee is made up of three members from the Board of Directors and staff of the OIFA.

-The day to day management of the OIFA is vested in the President & CEO who is an employee of the Authority and serves at the pleasure of the Board of Directors.
+The day-to-day management of the OIFA is vested in the president who is appointed by the Board of Directors of the Authority.
+The Authority currently has five full time employees including the president.